Club Deportivo Moquegua

 Club Deportivo Moquegua, shortened to Deportivo Moquegua or CD Moquegua, is a Peruvian professional football club based in Moquegua, Peru.
-It was founded in 2021 as UCV Moqeugua, a sub-division club of the Universidad César Vallejo.
+It was founded in 2021 as UCV Moquegua, a sub-division club of the Universidad César Vallejo.
 In 2024, the club changed their name to Deportivo Moquegua.
 The club currently plays in the Peruvian Primera Division as of 2026.

 History

 UCV Moquegua

 UCV Moquegua was founded in December 2021 by the Universidad César Vallejo in Moquegua.
 The club started playing in the second division of the Liga Districal de Moquegua that same year.

 In 2022, UCV Moquegua were runners-up of the league and got promoted to the first division of the Liga Districal de Moquegua.
 They would become champions of the Distrital and provincial league in 2023, qualifying for the Liga Departamental de Moquegua, and the 2023 Copa Perú.
 The club reached the semi-finals, but got eliminated by ADA.
 Regardless, the club got promoted to the Peruvian Segunda División for the first time for reaching the semi-finals.